-APR: What Is It & Why Does It Matter?
+APR: What Is It And Why Does It Matter?

-If you’ve ever taken out a loan or opened a new credit card, then APR is a term you’ve probably heard before.
-But what is APR, or annual percentage rate?
+If you’ve ever taken out a loan or opened a new credit card, then APR (annual percentage rate) is a term you’ve probably heard before.
+But what is APR?
 It’s the rate at which your loan will accrue interest over the loan term.
-It’s not a single interest rate, but rather compiled of multiple rates and fees.
+It’s not a single interest rate, but rather multiple compiled rates and fees.

-In this article, we’ll break down everything you need to know about APR, including different types; what APR does and doesn’t include and how to calculate your APR.
+In this article, we’ll break down everything you need to know about APR, including how APR works, how to calculate APR and why it matters.

 What Is APR?